natepace/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. The core features of Node.js and Express and why they are useful. node is very fast and highly scalable, its event driven, allows for faster building and easy scaling.
+Express allows you to structure a minimal and flexible nodejs framework.
-1. Understand and explain the use of Middleware.
+1. Understand and explain the use of Middleware. middleware allows the client to communicate with the server.

-1. The basic principles of the REST architectural style.
+1. The basic principles of the REST architectural style. uniform resource identifiers, statefulness, client-server model, caching, and layered architechture.
-1. Understand and explain the use of Express Routers.
+1. Understand and explain the use of Express Routers. i mean.  im pretty sure it just keeps things clean and easy to read.  because, for instance, in this project, we had one route to /projects and one to /actions, and if they were both in server.js it would make it hard to navigate
-1. Describe tooling used to manually test the correctness of an API.
+1. Describe tooling used to manually test the correctness of an API. postman to the freaking rescue. but also there are things like httpie and stuff like that.